-The Arts Central Queensland Lorna McDonald Essay Prize is now open, and this year we’ve doubled the first prize to $2,000.
-There is also a runner up encouragement prize of $500.
+The Arts Central Queensland Lorna McDonald Essay Prize 2020 is now open.
+This annual essay prize celebrates Lorna McDonald’s efforts in collecting, interpreting, recording and writing the history of the Central Queensland region.
+The first prize is $2,000 with a runner up prize of $500.

-The annual competition is open to essays of 3000 to 5000 words exploring any aspect of Central Queensland’s history, art, science, lifestyle and locals.
-It’s free to enter, there is no age limit, and there are no geographic boundaries as long as your work is specific to some aspect of the region.
+The competition is open to essays of 3000 to 5000 words exploring any aspect of Central Queensland’s story.
+It’s free to enter, there is no age limit, and there are no geographic boundaries in which entrants must live as long as the work is specific to some aspect of the Central Queensland region.

 Newly expressed or previously overlooked cultural experiences are very welcome.
 These may include history, whether social, economic, or political, but also embrace the arts, Indigenous experience, natural history, marine science, geology, land use, land care, or any matter pertaining to the region.

 All essays should be coloured by personal, memoirist experience, at once literary and imaginative, as covered by the broad term ‘essay’, which implies personal connection and strong feeling, as well as broader perspectives.

 This is an opportunity for academic writers to reveal their personal connection and passion for their subject and for memoirists to expand their personal story by researching and writing on broader aspects of life in CQ.

 A Little About Lorna